 Certain medications can make you feel faint or dizzy and affect your balance.
-Let your GP know if you experience side effects like these after taking any medication; they may need to check the dose or look at alternatives.
+Let your doctor know if you experience side effects like these after taking any medication; they may need to check the dose or look at alternatives.

 Support your bone health

 Bones become more brittle and fragile with age and you may develop osteoporosis.
 Strong bones will lessen injury related to a fall; if you have weak bones, a fall can result in a broken bone.

 Keep your bones healthy and strong by eating calcium-rich foods, getting enough vitamin D from sunlight and doing some weight-bearing exercises.